 High Pine Whiskey Yell

 Bringing experience from a multitude of projects, this Idaho string band is sure to win you over with its take on bluegrass and the Americana tradition.
-Although newly formed, its members have played in numerous bands and projects throughout the years incorporating those experiences into Idaho storytelling that is High Pine Whiskey Yell.
+Its members have played in numerous bands and projects throughout the years incorporating those experiences into Idaho storytelling that is High Pine Whiskey Yell.
+Providing support for groups such as The Lil Smokies, Pixie and the Party Grass Boys, Laney Lou and the Bird Dogs, Boot Juice and numerous others… these fellas know how to bring the party.

-Scotty Tyler’s fiddling playing is aggressive enough to land an Idaho brown trout, yet soothing enough pacify a wookie in a festival hammock.
-Tyler Schmidt’s wielding of the mandolin is nothing short of broadsword-esque and captures the true essence of the mandolin’s spirit animal (jaguar-rattlesnake).
-Brian Carrington guitar flat-picking could woo even the most elusive of sasquatches out of the woods.
+Scotty Tyler’s mandolin playing is aggressive enough to land an Idaho brown trout, yet soothing enough pacify a wookie in a festival hammock.
+Austin Clark’s wielding of the fiddle is nothing short of broadsword-esque and captures the true essence of the fiddle’s spirit animal (jaguar-rattlesnake).
+Don Hurda’s guitar flat-picking could woo even the most elusive of Idaho sasquatches out of the woods.
+Mike Murry’s dobro playing has been known spin festival goers into a three day dance-trance.
 And Chad Lamer’s upright bass playing… well let’s just say they sometimes give him water, beer, and let him ride inside the truck.

 With all that in mind… if you like having a damn good time… then High Pine Whiskey Yell is your new band!